andrerrcosta/mern-stack/README.md

 # mern-stack
 Mern Stack and Docker

-If you wanna run you will just need a mongodb without password running on 27017
+If you want to run you just need a mongodb without password running on 27017

 * yarn install (on root)
 * yarn install (on client/sessions)